1995parham-teaching/interviews/questions/README.md

     - ...
   - Voting System that introduces the **CAP** theorem
 - What is Dependency Injection?

 ### Deployment Strategy

 - What is Blue Green Deployment?
 - What is A/B testing?
 - How is A/B testing any different from Blue Green Deployment?
   1. Chat Service
   2. Routing Engine
-- Have you used A/B testing before? what did you do?
+- Have you used A/B testing before?
+What did you do?
   1. White List
   2. ID
   3. Rule Engine

 ## CI/CD